ansible-collections/servicenow.itsm/docs/servicenow.itsm.service_catalog_module.rst

 To install it, use: :code:`ansible-galaxy collection install servicenow.itsm`.

-To use it in a playbook, specify: ``servicenow.itsm.configuration_item_batch``.
+To use it in a playbook, specify: ``servicenow.itsm.service_catalog``.

-New in servicenow.itsm 1.2.0
+New in servicenow.itsm 2.6.0

 .. contents::
    :local: